alexis-allemann/alexis-allemann/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently studying Computer Science in the School of Business and Engineering Vaud ([HEIG-VD](https://heig-vd.ch/)).
+🎓 &nbsp;I'm currently studying Software Engineering in the School of Business and Engineering Vaud ([HEIG-VD](https://heig-vd.ch/)).

 ### 🛠 &nbsp;Tech Stack